 Pipe the frosting on top of each muffin.

-Of course, you can’t add many sprinkles to keto cupcakes because they are made of sugar.
+You can’t add too many sprinkles to keto cupcakes because they are made of sugar.

 - Chopped nuts – finely chopped walnuts, pecans, macadamia, or peanuts.